microsoft/vscode-cmake-tools/docs/port/quickstart.md

 ![_images/no_kits.png][3]

 To select a kit, click this statusbar button, or run the _Select a Kit_ command from the command palette.
-A quick-pick will appear:
+A quick pick list will appear:

 ![_images/kit_selector.png][4]